Nevada

 State of Connecticut Elections and Voting

-• November 1 Deadline to hand deliver voter registrations (same-day voter registration is available at the polls)
+• October 29 Deadline to postmark or hand deliver voter registration applications (same-day voter registration is available at the polls)

-• November 8 Deadline to receive mail-in and hand-delivered absentee ballots
+• November 5 Deadline to return absentee ballots by mail and hand-delivery

 To register to vote in Connecticut, you must: